 "Darren, I am confused about buying the right detailing vacuum.
-I see these other guys with mongo-sized vacuums and think that maybe I need the same; can you help?"
+I see these other guys with mongo-sized shop vacs for detailing and think that maybe I need the same; can you help?"

 Darren's Professional Tips: Most guys think they need to go level 10 when it comes to choosing the right vacuum for detailing.
 I have found this simply to be unnecessary.
 Not only will you spend more on a larger vacuum, but it will also become an added burden to not only haul the vacuum around if you plan on being mobile, but working with it will also become problematic.

 Darren's Professional Tips: The stock vacuum hose and accessories that come with the Ridgid detail vacuum will certainly get the job done (but honestly, suck), but just like every where else in life, the right tool (or accessory in this case) can really make a huge difference.
 This hose will make your new Ridgid vacuum a dream to work with and far exceed the performance of the stock pieces that come with the vacuum.

 If you are just starting a detailing business and are choosing and guying your start-up equipment, you will read this page and very quickly decide that I am attempting to get you to buy more stuff, not less stuff.